-As of December 31, 2022, all equipment leases were determined to be finance leases, and are recorded separately from the building lease on the statement of financial position as both a right-to-use ("ROU") asset and lease liability, calculated by discounting fixed lease payments over the lease term at the risk-free rate.
+As of December 31, 2023, the equipment lease was determined to be a finance lease and is recorded separately from the building lease on the statements of financial position as both a right-to-use ("ROU") asset and lease liability, calculated by discounting fixed lease payments over the lease term at the risk-free rate.
 Lease liabilities are increased by interest and reduced by payments each period, and the right-of-use asset is amortized over the lease term.